Aryan9901/KNOWLEDGE_EXCHANGEPLATFORM/README.md

 # 📖 Knowledge Exchange Platform <a name="about-project"></a>

-**Learning Management** is an innovative web-based platform designed to revolutionize remote learning experiences.
+**Knowledge Exchange Platform** is an innovative web-based platform designed to revolutionize remote learning experiences.
 Focused on addressing the challenges faced by students and educators in virtual environments, our platform offers a comprehensive suite of features to enhance learning engagement and collaboration.

 ## 🛠 Built With <a name="built-with"></a>